 Make sure you tell your Facebook fans you are going live in about 30 minutes.
-I always make sure to give timezone since I have fans around the globe; for your local business, it’s probably not an issue.
+I always make sure to give my time zone since I have fans around the globe.
+For your local business, it’s probably not an issue.

-When you do go live, make sure you ask viewers to tap the Subscribe button on your live video so they can receive a notification when you go live the next time.
+When you do go live, make sure you ask viewers to tap the Subscribe button, so they can receive a notification when you go live the next time.

 That said, the power is in the fact your video is then posted so anyone, any time can see it.

-Pufferbellies unboxing of 12 Easter eggs at their store.
+Pufferbellies unboxing 12 Easter eggs at their store.